yuxng/MDP_Tracking/README.md

 5. For testing, use MOT_test.m

+### Usage on the KITTI tracking dataset

+1. Download the KITTI tracking benchmark (data, development kit and detections) from http://www.cvlibs.net/datasets/kitti/eval_tracking.php

+2. Check out the kitti branch
+    ```Shell
+    git checkout kitti
+    ```

+3. Set the path of the KITTI tracking dataset in global.m

+4. Run compile.m.
+OpenCV is needed.

+5. For validataion, use KITTI_cross_validation.m

+6. For testing, use KITTI_test.m

 ### Contact

 If you find any bug or issue of the software, please contact yuxiang at umich dot edu